All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 In a rehab facility, these withdrawals can be effectively managed by specialist staff.

-Substance addictions to cocaine and cannabis, for example, do not usually require a detox and therefore more comprehensive therapy will be advised instead.
+Substance addictions to cocaine and cannabis, for example, do not require a detox as they do not cause physical dependence, and therefore more comprehensive therapy will be advised instead.

 This is because these substances are psychologically addictive, not physically addictive.

 Residential rehab typically lasts for around 28 to 30 days, though some clients choose to stay longer if they require further assistance.

 Many rehab clinics offer individual detox programmes which can be beneficial for those who perhaps don’t have to time or money to commit to residential treatment.